AgathaZareth/Capstone_Project/README.md

 ![close-up of a worn baseball on a lush green field](https://camo.githubusercontent.com/6da502f8786aa1102f2fce163902cec9f2b2405891e79e55e2db111412af56eb/68747470733a2f2f7777772e616c756d6e692e637265696768746f6e2e6564752f732f313235302f696d616765732f656469746f722f616c756d6e695f736974652f656d61696c732f6261736562616c6c5f696e5f67726173735f636f7665725f322e6a7067)

+*This notebook is intended for educational purposes, all scenarios are hypothetical and intended to satisfy an academic assignment.*

 # Introduction

-Intuitively, it makes sense that the performance of the team as a whole is more important than individual players themselves, we are all familiar with the idiom "greater than the sum of its parts" and baseball teams are no exception.
-This notebook will provide an understanding of how a team's cumulative statistics influence the percentage of wins in their regular season games.
-With this inferential understanding there are also predictive capabilities, that is to say, the ability to take in the statistics of a team, then to *predict* that teams win percentage for their regular season.
-The effectiveness of this predictive model will be measured by how well it predicts win percentages in a test set; a set that I have the answers for but the model does not.

-The insight provided by the inferential aspects will guide my recruitment recommendations and the predictive ability will test the new rosters potential win percentage.
+We are all familiar with the idiom "greater than the sum of its parts" and baseball teams are no exception.
+Intuitively, it makes sense that the performance of a team as a whole is more important than individual players themselves, but what specifically makes up the magic sauce that leads to a team's winning performance?

+This collection of notebooks provides an understanding of how a team's cumulative statistics influence the percentage of wins in their regular season games.
+I will provide 3 statistics that are the most predictive of increasing or decreasing this win percentage.
+By knowing which individual player stats are most indicative of team performance, we can look for players in minor and collegiate leagues who will have the greatest positive impact on the teams win percentage, and test how a roster update will alter the projected win percentage compared to the current 2023 roster.

 # Business Understanding

 <p align="left" width="100%"><img align="left" width="22%" src=https://i.pinimg.com/736x/0e/68/ed/0e68eda6243faa5f754b1cfb2b04846d--giants-sf-giants-baseball.jpg width="125", alt="SF Giants logo">
 San Francisco Giants had an unremarkable 2022 season.
-This year SF Giants General Manager (Pete Putila), SF Giants Senior Director of Player Development (Kyle Haines), and Senior Director of Amatuer Scouting (Micheal Holmes) are looking to invest a huge portion of their efforts into recruiting from college and minor league levels.
-Beyond looking at an individual player's potential, they want predictions on the collective cohesiveness of a team and how the team as a whole will perform throughout the season.
-The most obvious metric to evaluate this is a teams percentage of wins during a regular season.
+This year SF Giants executives are looking to recruit a large portion of new talent from collegiate and minor leagues.
+Beyond looking at an individual player's potential, they want predictions on how the team will perform throughout the season.
+The most obvious metric to evaluate this is a teams percentage of wins during their regular season.
 </p>

-# Visual Overview of Notebooks Contained within Repository
+# Repository Overview

-I have sourced all my own data and did not use any premade datasets.
 All the data collected came from web scraping of various websites.
-Each set needed quite a bit of code to acquire, and then clean, so this resulted in several notebooks.
+The ETL process resulted in several notebooks.
 These notebooks are located in the `notebooks` folder.
-Each notebook yeilded at least 1 dataframe, which was then pickled.
-These saved dataframes are located in the `pickled_tables` folder in this repository.
+Each notebook yielded at least 1 dataframe, which was then pickled.
+These saved data frames are located in the `pickled_tables` folder in this repository.
+Reproducibility is an important consideration so, in addition to the pickled data frames, I have exported my current working environment to a file called `environment.yml`; you can find all relevant import data in this file.
+To create an environment from this `environment.yml` file see conda documentation [HERE](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

-This is an expansive repository so below is an overview of the flow of the notebooks and how they are utilized by the final `Modeling` notebook.
+Below is a visual overview of the flow of the notebooks and how they are utilized by the final `Modeling` notebook.
 For a more detailed summary of each notebook see section "3 - A. Sourcing Data" in the `Modeling` notebook.

 <p align="center" width="100%">
 <img src="/images/ss_examples/overview_notebooks.png" alt="overview of how additional notebooks are utilized in final modeling notebook">